LordUbuntu/Sandman/README.md

 ## Description

 A very rudimentary linear regression model that assists in determining better sleeping patterns.
 This was done for a machine learning course.
-I was done in Octave (thought I would have preferred it were done in Python, Prof had a weird choice).
+It was done in Octave (GNU MATLAB) (thought I would have preferred it were done in Python, Prof had a weird choice).

 It is trained on incredibly simple and predictable data generated with a [python script](util/dataGenerator.py).